 Brain health is something that is easily overlooked, but so necessary for daily function, including how productive you are.
 When burning fat as opposed to glucose, you promote improved cognition and mental acuity.

 The diet is also beneficial for those affected by diabetes, Alzheimer’s, Parkinson’s, and potentially ALS, since such diseases are insulin resistant, or efficiently use glucose, resulting in the dying off of neurons.
 The presence of ketones offers neurons a better chance of survival.

 One study found the diet to be beneficial for Parkinson’s patients.
 When followed, on average 43% saw improvements in their symptoms after just one month.
-And an Alzheimer’s patient following the diet while supplementing with MCT oil saw significant benefits.
+And an Alzheimer’s patient following the diet while supplementing with MCT oil saw significant benefit